peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Returns:</b>

-A BigInteger object.
+An arbitrary-precision integer object.

 ### shiftRight

     public PeterO.BigInteger shiftRight(
         int numberBits);

 Returns a big integer with the bits shifted to the right.
-For this operation, the BigInteger is treated as a two's complement representation.
-Thus, for negative values, the BigInteger is sign-extended.
+For this operation, the arbitrary-precision integer is treated as a two's complement representation.
+Thus, for negative values, the arbitrary-precision integer is sign-extended.

 <b>Parameters:</b>